dxc-technology/halstack-style-guide/guidelines/components/breadcrumbs/README.md

-# Bread crumbs
+# Breadcrumbs

-The breadcrumbs component helps users to understand where they are within a website’s structure and move between levels.
+The breadcrumbs component is a navigational element that help users to understand where they are within a website’s structure and move between levels.
+The component is location based, illustrates the hierarchy of the page.

-In simple terms, a breadcrumb is a footprint that helps a visitor navigate a website in an organized way.
-In technical terms, a breadcrumb is a navigational element used to indicate the current page the user is relative to the page's hierarchy.
-Breadcrumbs never cause problems in user testing; people might overlook this small design element, but they never misinterpret breadcrumb trails or have trouble operating them.

 ## Usage

 - Use the breadcrumbs component when you need to help users understand and move between the multiple levels of a website.
-- Only use breadcrumb navigation if it makes sense for your site's structure which can be 3 levels of hierarchy, more then that it can be in dropdown.
+- Only use breadcrumb navigation when your site page depth is bigger than 3.
-- Include the full navigational path in your breadcrumb navigation. it should be clean and uncluttered in application hierarchy.
+- Include the full navigational path in your breadcrumb navigation.
+It should be clean and uncluttered in application hierarchy.
 - Progress from highest level to lowest.
 - Keep your breadcrumb titles consistent with your page titles.